lzmoosheig/DAI-HTTP-INFRA/README.md

 docker compose up --scale dynamic=2 --scale static=2
 ```

+### Configuration
+All the configuration is located in docker-compose.yml file.
+We have defined 3 services static, dynamic and Traefik.
+Feel free to modify this file if you need to, check the official Traefik documentation: https://doc.traefik.io/traefik/

 ## Docker Management GUI

 Managing all those docker containers and images can be complicated and generate a lot of problems.